Guidance

 This guide explains how we will allocate the funding for mainstream schools (for the 5 to 16-year-old age range), and for special and AP schools, in 2024 to 2025.
 This funding will be allocated through the CSBG.

 In 2024 to 2025, funding through the CSBG covers the 7-month period from September 2024 to March 2025.
-The impact of the teacher pay award spans across financial years 2024 to 2025 and 2025 to 2026 and the grant funding we have announced for the 2024 to 2025 financial year therefore only covers the first seven twelfths of the full year cost of the award.
-We will be taking into account the impact of the full year’s costs of the teacher pay award on schools when considering financial year 2025 to 2026 budgets.
+The impact of the teacher pay award spans across financial years 2024 to 2025 and 2025 to 2026 and the grant funding we have announced for the 2024 to 2025 financial year therefore only covers the first seven-twelfths of the full year cost of the award, but the full 12 months of the support staff pay award.

 We are also providing £97 million in respect of early years and post-16 provision.
 Additional funding for early years settings will be distributed through the early years budget grant (EYBG), reflecting the methodology used in the early years teachers’ pay grant (EY TPAG) in 2023 to 2024.
-Funding for post-16 will be allocated separately, and further information will be published in due course.
+Funding for post-16 will be allocated separately through the post-16 schools budget grant.

 2. Eligibility for the grant